Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Spatio-Temporal SAE Variants

-\paragraph{Raster excels at reconstruction and monosemanticity.} Raster preserves the highest $R^2$ (0.418 at $\lambda{=}0.01$) and achieves the best MS score (0.433 at $\lambda{=}0.5$).
-Its pair-based loss applies only \textit{local} contrastive pressure between adjacent patches, disrupting reconstruction less than clip-level objectives (temporal/separate) which enforce global consistency across all frames.
-The same local consistency acts as an inductive bias for monosemanticity: each feature must agree with both its spatial and temporal neighbors, forcing coherent single-concept representations.
-However, probe accuracy drops at high $\lambda$ because this local consistency redirects capacity away from global action discrimination.
-Raster is best suited for applications prioritizing reconstruction fidelity or feature interpretability over downstream classification.
+\paragraph{Raster excels at reconstruction and monosemanticity.} Among the contrastive variants Raster preserves the highest $R^2$ (0.418 at $\lambda{=}0.01$, closest to the standard SAE's 0.454) and achieves the best MS score of any configuration we train (0.433 at $\lambda{=}0.5$).
+Its pair-based loss applies only \textit{local} contrastive pressure between adjacent patches, disrupting reconstruction less than the clip-level objectives, which enforce global consistency across all frames.
+That same local consistency acts as an inductive bias for monosemanticity: each feature must agree across spatially adjacent and cross-frame raster pairs.
+It also yields the purest features by action template: across the top-50 features, mean action purity rises from 1.36/8 (standard) to 1.60/8 (temporal) to 1.74/8 (raster), with raster reaching 4/8 against the standard SAE's 3/8.
+Probe accuracy nonetheless drops at high $\lambda$, as local consistency redirects capacity away from global action discrimination.
+Raster therefore suits applications prioritizing reconstruction fidelity or interpretability over classification.